GMY2018/ArcLakeVis/README.md

 # ArcLakeVis
-The shiny app for visualizing the ArcLake LSWT data \n Type in runGitHub(repo='ArcLakeVis', username='GMY2018') to see the app
+The shiny app for visualizing the ArcLake LSWT data

+Type in runGitHub(repo='ArcLakeVis', username='GMY2018') to see the app